Cash Explosion: Cash Challenge Qualifier

-Nine green squares spell out the word "CHALLENGE," and each hides a number from 1 to 9.
-Each contestant selects one square, and the contestant with the highest number plays in the Cash Challenge.
-That same contestant also gets their total doubled, as winners do in the regular version.
+Nine green squares spelled out the word "CHALLENGE," and each hid a number from one to nine.
+Each contestant selected one square, and the contestant with the highest number played in the Cash Challenge.
+That same contestant also had their total doubled.

 Spotlight (2017–2022)

 A new format debuted on September 2, 2017.
 The semifinal round features eight contestants playing individually.
 Each contestant is presented with their own grid of twenty squares, behind which are hidden various money amounts, two double tiles and one bonus tile.
 The contestant selects three of the twenty squares, and the values associated with each selection is revealed one at a time.
 Contestants are ranked by the total amount of their three selections.
 The two contestants with the highest totals have their banks doubled and advance to the Cash Challenge championship round.

 If a contestant reveals a double tile, he or she then selects a letter in the word "spotlight", which is positioned above their game board.
 The value associated with the letter selected is doubled and added to the contestant's bank.

 If a contestant reveals the bonus tile, he or she then makes a selection from the bonus board.
 On the board are sixteen tiles, each labeled with the name of one of the top Ohio Lottery games (including the C.E. game itself, as well as more common games such as Powerball).
 Hidden behind each tile is a bonus cash award worth between $10,000 and $50,000, or in earlier episodes, a $5,000 bonus attached to an instant trip to the Cash Challenge championship round.
 The contestant makes a selection and wins the associated bonus; however, this amount is not added to the contestant's bank in terms of scoring purposes.
 Also attached to each tile is a second cash award which is added to the bank.

 In the later section, a Second Chance round is used to determine a fourth contestant in the Cash Challenge.
-Each of the 6 contestants that did not make it to the top 2 gets to choose a letter from the phrase "SECOND CHANCE"(each letter hiding a random number from 1-12) and whoever's chosen letter has the highest number attached to it gets $5,000 added to their bank and advances to the Cash Challenge.
+Each of the 6 contestants that did not make it to the top 2 gets to choose a letter from the phrase "SECOND CHANCE"(each letter hiding a random number from 1–12) and whoever's chosen letter has the highest number attached to it gets $5,000 added to their bank and advances to the Cash Challenge.

 The Cash Challenge is played as before, but with a fourth contestant, with the contestant whose name is revealed three times becoming or continuing as champion; however, no more bonus money is present.

 C.E.
 Play at Home

-From May 2020 to August 2021, C.E. suspended tapings due to COVID-19 and allows contestants to play at home.
+From May 2020 to August 2021, C.E. suspended tapings due to the COVID-19 pandemic in Ohio and allows contestants to play at home.